Rutuja-Kelkar/digi_info/index.md

 Peak pandemic hit india, colleges were shut down and running online.
 Since I had few placement offers plus loads of time at home, I decided to experiment and build some cool stuff.

-  Since it was complete lockdown in 2020, we were forced to sit at home and the only things that I could experiment was with a laptop and an internet connection.
+  Due to complete lockdown in 2020, I was forced to sit at home and the only things that I could experiment was with a laptop and an internet connection.
 I started searching what was I good at and found : I was decent at delivering topics since I had done it multiple times at my college and events.
 Plus I had observed a tremendous skill gap between what was taught in college and present industry requirements.
 So, I decided to start a skill development platform to help build real life skills to engineering grads / learners.

   I conducted webinars, open discussion sessions, developed an integrated webinar system that had automated emails, certificate generation, registration forms, timely reminders, integrations and by oct 2020 I had a whole handbook on "How to conduct webinar's from scratch".